wikiepeidia/files-shuffle-script/README.md

-# Files Shuffle 🔀 Scripts
+# Files Shuffle 🔀 Script

 This script shuffles all files in a folder.